wezleytsai/wezleytsai.github.io/_posts/2015-07-06-create-post-previews-for-jekyll-blogs.md

 ---
 layout: post
-title: Create Post Previews and Read More Buttons for Jekyll Blogs
+title: Create Post Previews for Jekyll Blogs
 ---

 <!-- links -->
 [poole]: http://getpoole.com

 <!-- post -->
 I used a handy Jekyll template called [Poole][poole] when I originally set up my blog.
-It's great because it creates all the pages you need to get a Jekyll site running, but it also masks the underlying machinery that is Jekyll.
-For example, Poole, by default, shows the full contents of each post on the main page (the index.html).
-That means if your post is a lengthy one, the reader might not even notice that there are multiple posts on that same page!
+It's great because it creates all the pages you need to get a Jekyll site running.
+However, Poole, by default, shows the full contents of each post on the front page.
+That means if your first post is a lengthy one, the reader might not even notice that there are multiple posts on that same page!

 Fortunately, there's a very simple solution to this by defining the `excerpt_separator` property in your config.yml file.